 After most ancient philosophical schools were formed in the Spring and Autumn and the Warring States Period (770 BC — 221 BC), they all flourished in different kingdoms.

 Later, with the establishment of the unified Qin Dynasty (221 BC — 207 BC), the history of Chinese philosophy stepped into a stage when the ruling classes set an official ideology.

 In the year 134 BC, Emperor Wu of Han accepted suggestions from Confucianist Dong Zhognshu and made Dong’s adjusted Confucianism the dominant ideology of the Han Empire.
 In the meanwhile, other schools and their ideas were suppressed and excluded.

-From that time on, the new Confucianism, which includes Great Unification, Divine Right of Kings, and Harmony Between Human & Nature, became the orthodox ideology for the next 2000 years in Chinese history.
+From then on, the new Confucianism, which includes Great Unification, the Divine Right of Kings, and Harmony Between Humans & Nature, became the orthodox ideology for the next 2000 years in Chinese history.

 Formation of the Taoism Religion

-Around the period (around 147 — 581) when the Han Dynasty declined, ended, and the whole of the nation stepped into the divided Three Kingdoms, Jin, Northern and Southern Dynasties, the ruling class was exclusively the aristocracy.
+Around the period (around 147 — 581) when the Han Dynasty declined, ended, and the whole nation stepped into the divided Three Kingdoms, Jin, Northern and Southern Dynasties, the ruling class was exclusively the aristocracy.

-Therefore, many intelligent, well-educated people tried to stay away from politics and endless wars, while paying attention to self-cultivation, self-release, and art.
+Therefore, many intelligent, well-educated people tried to avoid politics and endless wars while paying attention to self-cultivation, self-release, and art.

 The Taoism Religion, which apotheosized Taoism Philosophy, absorbed theory from the School of Yin-Yang, and included a complete system of Alchemy and pursuit of immortality, was formed and popularized.

 Soon, it became one of the most influential religions in traditional Chinese culture.

 At the same time, Buddhism was imported and spread quickly.

 The Fusion of Confucianism, Taoism Religion, and Buddhism

-During this period, the Imperial Examination was invented and widely applied, which allows intelligent people to participate in politics and join the ruling class because of their talent.
+During this period, the Imperial Examination was invented and widely applied, which allowed intelligent people to participate in politics and join the ruling class because of their talent.

-In this unified, prosperous era, Confucianists were able to realize their political dreams.
+In this unified, prosperous era, Confucianists could realize their political dreams.